-The most common form of buy-to-let investment made up of several fairly simple steps.
+The most common type of buy-to-let investment which is made up of several fairly simple steps.
 Firstly, find your ideal location.
 Secondly, find your ideal tenant.
 Next, crunch the numbers and make sure everything adds up.
 Lastly, keep the tenant happy and you’ll find yourself earning a constant stream of rental income.

 While this is an oversimplification of the process, it’s a good example of one of the easiest ways to get into the property investment market and a staple of many successful investment portfolios.